1jour1vin

 Wine rated (2021 guide) 96/100

-Grand-Puy-Lacoste 2018 is fabulous, as it already was in the barrel.
-Strong aromas of Cabernet burst from the glass, giving the wine an irresistible aromatic profile mixed with graphite essence, dried herbs, menthol, and black fruits.
-One of the most classic wines (for lack of a better word) from the left bank in 2018.
-Grand-Puy-Lacoste is super impressive right from the start.
-It is a wine of great aristocratic class, yet understated in its aging.
-Don't miss it.
-2028-2048
+The 2018 Grand-Puy-Lacoste is fabulous, just as it was in the barrel.
+Intense aromas of Cabernet burst from the glass, giving the wine an irresistible aromatic profile blending notes of graphite, dried herbs, menthol, and black fruit.
+One of the most classic (for lack of a better word) wines from the Left Bank in 2018.
+Grand-Puy-Lacoste is incredibly impressive right from the start.
+This is a wine of great aristocratic class, yet understated in its aging.
+Don’t miss it.
+2028–2048

 James Suckling